cloudmesh/cloudmesh1/webui/pages/about.rst

 experiment management functionality.
 It has been used at IU for about 9 month.

-Originally cloudmesh was just a `commandline tool
+Originally cloudmesh was just a `command line tool
 <https://github.com/futuregrid/cm>`_ that was able to
-start hundrets of VMs on various clouds in order to conduct stress testing of cloud deployments.
+start hundreds of VMs on various clouds in order to conduct stress testing of cloud deployments.
 There was no comparable tool available.
-Our requirements were simple, but none of the tools fullfilled the following requirements:
+Our requirements were simple, but none of the tools fulfilled the following requirements:

-* start hundrets of VMs from the commandline with a simple command
+* start hundreds of VMs from the command line with a simple command
-* delete the VMs from a user through the commandline
+* delete the VMs from a user through the command line
 * provide native support of the cloud and not just using a wrapper library such as libcloud or a standard such as OCCI (we wanted to debug the cloud and not the wrapper libraries or standards)